Nativity of Jesus: Critical analysis

-Many scholars do not see the Luke and Matthew nativity stories as historically factual, regarding them as laced with theology and presenting two different accounts and genealogies.
+Many scholars do not see the Luke and Matthew Nativity stories as historically factual, regarding them as laced with theology and presenting two different accounts and genealogies.
 For instance, they point to Matthew's account of the appearance of an angel to Joseph in a dream; the wise men from the East; the massacre of the innocents; and the flight to Egypt, which do not appear in Luke, which instead describes the appearance of an angel to Mary; the Roman census; the birth in a manger; and the choir of angels appearing to the shepherds in the fields.
 Sanders considers Luke's census, for which everyone returned to their ancestral home, not historically credible, as this was contrary to Roman practice; they would not have uprooted everyone from their homes and farms in the Empire by forcing them to return to their ancestral cities.
 Moreover, people were not able to trace their own lineages back 42 generations.
-More generally, according to Karl Rahner the evangelists show little interest in synchronizing the episodes of the birth or subsequent life of Jesus with the secular history of the age.
+More generally, according to Karl Rahner the gospels show little interest in synchronizing the episodes of the birth or subsequent life of Jesus with the secular history of the age.
 As a result, modern scholars do not use much of the birth narratives for historical information.
 Nevertheless, they are considered to contain some useful biographical information: Jesus being born near the end of the reign of Herod, during the reign of Emperor Augustus and his father being named Joseph are considered historically plausible.